g8d3/p1/s4-trade/t2/plan.md

 - config mcp servers(app is mcp client)
 - enable or disable app as mcp server

-both the app and built
+both the app and built apps should have the same base.
+And

 features to skip on MVP:
 - app as mcp server